 Chairperson Grosso noted that it has been discussed before but is worthy of revisiting his concerns about complaints from parents of students not being picked up on time, or not being picked up or dropped off at all.
 He asked what changes were made in FY19 to address this and what will be done in FY20 to increase capacity at OSSE-DOT.
-Superintendent Kang stated that there has been a new contract with drivers, placing them on a higher pay rate.
+Superintendent Kang stated that OSSE DOT secured a new three-year contract with AFSCME 1959, the largest union at OSSE DOT, which will bring more than 1,000 OSSE DOT bus drivers and attendants to pay parity with other DC Government employees by the next fiscal year.